spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade.md

 :::warning

-Before upgrading Palette to a new major or minor version, you must first update it to the latest minor version available.
-If your setup includes a PCG or if the new Palette version updates Kubernetes, then, before each major or minor Palette upgrade, you must [allow the PCG to upgrade](../../clusters/pcg/manage-pcg/pcg-upgrade.md) and apply the Kubernetes updates to the currently deployed cluster profiles.
+Before upgrading Palette to a new major or minor version, you must first update it to the latest patch version available.

+If your setup includes a PCG or if the new Palette version updates Kubernetes, then, before each major or minor Palette upgrade, you must [allow the PCG to upgrade automatically](../../clusters/pcg/manage-pcg/pcg-upgrade.md) and apply the Kubernetes updates to the currently deployed cluster profiles.

 :::